Why use this analyzer?

 What should a good CSR contain?

-- SAN Subject Alternative Name the list of all covered names, including the bare domain if necessary
+- SAN (Subject Alternative Names): list of all covered names, including the bare domain if needed.
+Without SANs, many CAs will reject.

-- Optional Key Usage and Extended Key Usage according to your needs
+- Key Usage / Extended Key Usage: depending on your specific needs

-Without SAN, many CAs refuse.
-A CN alone is no longer sufficient.
+Important: A CN alone is no longer sufficient.
+SANs are mandatory for most CAs.

 [ req ]